 As a buy-to-let landlord, you'll be liable for capital gains tax (CGT) when you come to sell if the rental property in question has increased in value during your period of ownership.
 Indeed, most properties rise in value – capital appreciation is one of the main reasons people invest in property.

 Property can be far more lucrative than other forms of investing, including stocks and shares.
 If you are in the basic tax band, you will pay 18% CGT on any profits from your sale.
 If you are in the higher tax band, you will pay 28%.

 Corporation tax vs. income and capital gains tax

-A corporate tax payer can also avoid paying tax on profits by retaining the money in the business and using it as a deposit on another profit etc.
+Other benefits of setting up as a limited company include avoiding paying tax on profits by retaining the money in the business and using it as a deposit on another property.

-Yet another benefit for a landlord paying corporation tax rather than income tax is that he or she can claim tax relief on mortgage interest payments (whereas the self-employed landlord receives a standard 20% landlord tax relief, regardless of which tax band they are in).
+Yet another benefit for a landlord paying corporation tax rather than income tax is that they can treat mortgage interest payments as a cost.
+A self-employed landlord cannot deduct mortgage interest as an allowable expense.
+Instead, they receive a standard 20% landlord tax relief (regardless of their tax band).

 If you are a London landlord looking for guidance and assistance in letting property in London, contact Plaza Estates, and we'll be happy to assist you.